zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure-platforms/_index.md

 We have a model that we use to help us support product features.
 [This model](/handbook/engineering/infrastructure/feature-support/) provides details on how we collaborate to ship new features to Production.

-## Ownership

-The Infrastructure Platforms team maintains responsibility for the underlying infrastructure on which customer-facing services run.
-Specific ownership details are in the [GitLab Service Ownership Policy](service-ownership/index.html)

-## Interviewing

-The Infrastructure Platforms department hires for a number of different technical specialisms and positions across its teams.
-This [Infrastructure Platforms Interviewing Guide](/handbook/hiring/interviewing/infrastructure-interview/) offers more detail on some of our regular openings, interview process and other useful information related to applying to jobs with us.
-More information on our current openings can be found on the [careers page](https://about.gitlab.com/jobs/).

 ## How we work

 ### Communication